ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 ```

 **Validation and Integrity Checks:**
-Post-import, we engaged in rigorous data validation efforts, querying the CarLocation table to verify the consistency and accuracy of the data importation process.
+Post-import, data upload validation checks are performed by querying the CarLocation table to verify the consistency and accuracy of the imported data.

 **Rationale and Considerations:**